dlt-hub/dlt/docs/website/docs/dlt-ecosystem/file-formats/jsonl.md

 - `decimal` is stored as a text representation of a decimal number;
 - `binary` is stored as a base64 encoded string;
 - `HexBytes` is stored as a hex encoded string;
-- `complex` is serialized as a string.
+- `json` is serialized as a string.

 This file format is [compressed](../../reference/performance.md#disabling-and-enabling-file-compression) by default.